elastic/elastic-otel-php/docs/release-notes/index.md

 ### Fixes [edot-php-1.3.1-fixes]

- - Fixed handling remote config if file format is not recognized and missing post-fork handler for OpAmp (PR [#347](https://github.com/elastic/elastic-otel-php/pull/347))
+ - Fixes handling of remote configuration when the file format is unrecognized and post-fork handler is missing for OpAmp (PR [#347](https://github.com/elastic/elastic-otel-php/pull/347))

 ## 1.3.0 [edot-php-1.3.0-release-notes]